 Read more about Why Most Spaced Repetition Apps Don’t Work and How to Fix It.

 If you see that within a month you’ve moved from 406 to 700, it’s a clear sign that you’re on the right path.

 The second thing worth tracking is the recall rate (especially correct mature).

-This piece of information clearly tells us how well you remember the information you learn.
+This piece of information tells us how well you remember the information you learn.
 If it’s alarmingly low (below 40-50%), it’s a signal that you should seriously consider improving your learning techniques.

 Usually, we either read e-books (e-articles) or paper ones.
 In my opinion, you should track the medium which you use more frequently.
-When it comes to reading, a good tracking criterion is to simply note down the number of pages you’ve read.
+When it comes to reading, a good tracking criterion is to note down the number of pages you’ve read.

 If you write mostly online, start counting how many words you have written (use Word Count Tool).
 Otherwise, start counting the number of pages you’ve written.

-Let’s be honest, it’s not the easiest thing to track.
+It’s not the easiest thing to track.
 I’ve never done it as I prefer tracking words.
 But if you know that speaking is your absolute priority – go for it.
 Check when the Skype conversation or a meeting with your friend starts and when it finishes, and sum up the total number of hours.

 Once you have it, start crossing out the grammar topics which you’ve covered or just put a date next to them.
 It shows how much further grammatically you should get to achieve a certain level.

 You see and know that you’re making progress.